bgachara/bgachara.github.io/posts/rust_ref.md

 ### Floating points

-- Two main types with differing precision. f32, f64.
-- Denoted by the bit size in memory.
+- Two main types with differing precision. f32, f64, denoted by the bit size in memory.

 ```rust